#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
+You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
 If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone